Planning a Wedding: Palm Springs Unique and Estate Venues

 Transforming your home doesn’t have to come with a hefty price tag.
 With a little creativity and some smart planning, you can refresh your living space while staying within budget.
 After renting for 8 years, I’ve tried every tip i the book to make a space feel more like home, but here are some practical tips and ideas to breathe new life into your home without breaking the bank.

-Choosing our Wedding Theme
+Planning a Wedding: Choosing our Theme

 Choosing the theme and colors for our wedding was one of the first big steps in making our vision come to life.
 For us, it wasn’t just about picking pretty colors; it was about finding inspiration that emulated the wedding we wanted.
 It’s no secret we love Italy, and we would have loved to get married there as well.
 Even though it would have been cheaper for us to get married in Italy, it would have limited us in people and we would have had a very small guest list.
 We decided to get married in Alberta to make sure that as many of our friends and family were able to attend.